PDAL/PDAL/doc/tutorial/overview.rst

 with a name and type as requested.
 Dimensions are referenced using items in the enumeration Dimension::Id::Enum.

-PointContext
+Point Context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PDAL stores points in what is called a point context (PointContext object).
 All
 points in a single point context have the same dimensions and all operations on
 a PDAL pipeline make use of a single point context.
 In addition to storing
 points, a point context also stores pipeline metadata that may get created as
 pipeline stages are executed.
-A point context is a lightweight object that can
-be treated as a built-in type or POD.

-PointBuffer
+Most functions receive a PointContextRef object,
+which refers to the active point context.
+A PointContextRef can be stored
+or copied cheaply.

+Point Buffer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A point buffer (PointBuffer object) stores references to points.
 All storage